rkitover/vimpager/README.md

 If the text sent to the pager is smaller than the terminal window, then it will be displayed without vim as text.
-If it has ansi codes, they will be preserved, depending on your "vimpager_disable_ansiesc" setting, otherwise the text will be highlighted with vimcat.
+If it has ansi codes, they will be preserved, otherwise the text will be highlighted with vimcat.

 You can turn this off by putting